Environmental Health

 Plumbing Program

-For information about plumbing permits, to check the registration status of a plumber, schedule an inspection, or to get other information about our plumbing program contact our inspectors between 8 and 10 a.m. at (740) 349-6475.
+For information about plumbing permits, to check a plumber's registration status, to schedule an inspection, or to get other information about our plumbing program, contact our inspectors between 8 and 10 a.m. at (740) 349-6475.
 Our fax number is (740) 349-6935.
 Inspection requests may also be left via voicemail and email at environmental@lickingcohealth.org after hours.

 Pool Image